awsdocs/amazon-s3-userguide/doc_source/using-s3-access-logs-to-identify-requests.md

 Amazon S3 support for Signature Version 2 will be turned off \(deprecated\)\.
 After that, Amazon S3 will no longer accept requests that use Signature Version 2, and all requests must use *Signature Version 4* signing\.
 You can identify Signature Version 2 access requests using Amazon S3 access logs\.

 **Note**
 We recommend that you use AWS CloudTrail data events instead of Amazon S3 access logs\.
 CloudTrail data events are easier to set up and contain more information\.
-For more information, see [Identifying Amazon S3 Signature Version 2 requests using CloudTrail](cloudtrail-request-identification.md#cloudtrail-identification-sigv2-requests)\.
+For more information, see [Identifying Amazon S3 Signature Version 2 requests by using CloudTrail](cloudtrail-request-identification.md#cloudtrail-identification-sigv2-requests)\.

 **Example — Show all requesters that are sending Signature Version 2 traffic**